WHAT ARE THE SYMPTOMS OF COLORECTAL CANCER?

 Known case of ulcerative colitis and Chon’s disease

 WHY ONE SHOULD BE SCREENED FOR COLORECTAL CANCER?

-Early stage colorectal cancer presents without any symptoms.
-The good news about colorectal cancer is majority of cancer arises from pre-existing polyps, which are a non-cancerous.
-This polyp exists in the colon for many years before they turn to cancer.
-Thus if you develop colonic polyp and they are removed early, it decrease the risk for development of cancer.
+Early-stage colorectal cancer presents without any symptoms.
+The good news about colorectal cancer is majority of cancer arises from pre-existing polyps, which are non-cancerous.
+This polyp exists in the colon for many years before they turn into cancer.
+Thus if you develop colonic polyp and they are removed early, it decreases the risk for the development of cancer.
 Even if polyp turns into cancer, if diagnosed in the early stage it is definitely curable through keyhole surgery.

 HOW DO I GET CHECKED FOR COLORECTAL CANCER?

 We would advise a normal person without risk to do a colonoscopy starting at age of 50 and to repeat every 5 years.
 This will reduce risk.
 According to Dr. Jankar, gastroenterologist in Pune, "too high-risk person such as, familial cancer history or having IBD we recommend to do colonoscopy from the age of 40 years or ten years before they reach the age of their family member who developed cancer."
 Unfortunately in India, less than 5% of adults are screened for colorectal cancer.

 - Don’t worry in the present era, colorectal cancer is 100% treatable if managed properly.
 Colorectal cancer can be cured if it is removed from the body before it spreads to other organs;

 - Polyp can be cured with colonoscopy without any surgery.